McGraw-Hill Company

 Solution

-Wynright integrated a cost-conscious sortation system that used the same sliding shoe sorter for pick routing as well as shipping.
+Daifuku Intralogistics America integrated a cost-conscious sortation system that used the same sliding shoe sorter for pick routing as well as shipping.
 Diverts on one side of the bi-directional sorter served the split-case module, while other cartons were directed down to shipping lanes on the opposite side of the sorter.
 An in-line scale was added to check actual weight with expected weight.
 If a carton was out of tolerance by three-tenths of a pound, it was diverted to a quality assurance lane to be checked.

 Pallet building stations were added sorter down-lines to handle full case and batch orders.
 A pick and pass split case pick module was integrated to handle McGraw-Hill’s loose pick order requirements.
 The new system reduced labor costs and improved both productivity and accuracy.